 The elderly population in the United States is growing.
 From 2012 to 2015, the number of Americans over age 65 is expected to double from 43.1 million to 83.7 million.
 Many of these people will need care in nursing homes and other long-term care facilities.
 Currently, more than three million people in the U.S. are living in nursing homes and that number will grow exponentially.
-Unfortunately, as this population in long term care grows, studies indicate that nursing home neglect and abuse for this vulnerable population is more prevalent than previously thought.
+Unfortunately, as this population in long-term care grows, studies indicate that nursing home neglect and abuse for this vulnerable population is more prevalent than previously thought.
 If this sounds familiar to you or someone you know, you may just need the nursing home abuse and neglect lawyers Princeton, NJ seeks counsel from at Davis and Brusca.

 The Centers for Disease Control and Prevention (CDC) defines elder abuse as “any abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship involving an expectation of trust.”
 Studies indicate prevalence rates of nursing home abuse and neglect may be as high as 55 percent.
 In one study conducted by the National Center on Elder Abuse, 95 percent of patients who were surveyed had witnessed others being neglected or been neglected themselves.
 Disturbingly, more than 50 percent of nursing home staff surveyed for the study admitted to elder abuse or neglect.